Camp Simcha Special FAQ

 - Can I visit?

-- How much does Camp Simcha Special cost?
+- How much does Camp Simcha cost?

 What is Camp Simcha Special?

-Who is eligible to attend?
+Who can attend?

-Who will take care of my child at camp?
+Who will take care of my child?

-Your child will have his or her owned trained counselor, a loving and compassionate individual whose goal is to ensure your child has a great experience at camp.
-Children who require additional daily assistance will often have two counselors.
+Your child will have his or her own counselor, a loving and compassionate individual whose goal is to ensure that your child has a great experience at camp.
+The staff to camper ratio is 2:1.
+Rotating counselors, specialists, waterfront counselors and wait staff interact with campers and provide additional assistance when needed.
+Children who require significant daily living assistance often have two counselors.

 Where will my child live?